daniel-huss/migratedb/documentation/tutorials/custom-validation-rules.md

 successfully validated instead.

-Achieving the desired result only requires passing a list of patterns to `ignoreMigrationPatterns` with the value `repeatable:missing,versioned:pending`. `migratedb validate` will no longer fail for missing repeatable migrations or pending versioned migrations.
+Achieving the desired result only requires passing a list of patterns to `ignoreMigrationPatterns` with the value `repeatable:missing,versioned:pending`. `validate` will no longer fail for missing repeatable migrations or pending versioned migrations.

 ## Summary